SummaryRead the full fact sheet

 Hendra virus outbreak control

 One confirmed case of Hendra virus in a person is considered an outbreak.
 If an infection occurs, state and Commonwealth government departments work as a team to locate and control the infection to reduce the risk of transmission.
 To date, Victoria has not had a single animal or human case of Hendra virus.
-However, the increased spread of fruit bats to the southern states of Australia has raised concern of a related spread of the virus.
+However, Hendra virus is present in all areas of Australia that are inhabited by fruit bats (flying-foxes), including Victoria.
+This has raised concern of a related spread of the virus in areas where horses and fruit bats (flying-foxes) co-exist within the state.

 Prevention of Hendra virus